ShreshthTarwey/DeadLock_Detection/README.md

 The graph is animated, and edges are drawn sequentially to represent allocations and requests.

 ## Conclusion
 This application is designed to help users visualize resource allocation and detect deadlocks in a system.
 It uses matrices for resource allocation and the Banker's Algorithm to determine the safety of resource allocation.
-The graphical representation helps in understanding the relationships between processes and resources.
+The graphical representation helps in understanding the relationships between processes and resources..